|

 purity, and brown for Mother Earth.

-Early hex signs
+Early hex signs were

-were painstakingly hand painted directly on walls,
+painstakingly hand painted directly on walls, doors,

-silk screening of these symbols on round disks.
+screening of these symbols on round disks.
 Silk

 screening would make hex signs available at a modest